FazliBerisha/tool-lending-library/backend/README.md

-# README.md for SQL-Based Backend
+# Tool Lending Library - Backend

 The backend of our Tool Lending Library project is organized as follows: